Transmission of packets on a hierarchical network: Statistics and explosive percolation: Percolation on the network

 where $\beta$ is the critical exponent for the order parameter, $\nu$ that of the correlation length, and $f(\cdot)$ is a universal function.
-We also define the susceptibility $\chi=\frac{1}{L}\sqrt{\big<S^2\big>-{\big<S\big>}^2}$, which quantifies the amplitude of the fluctuations of the percolation strength $S$.
+We also define the susceptibility $\chi=L\sqrt{\big<S_1^2\big>-{\big<S_1\big>}^2}$, which quantifies the amplitude of the fluctuations of the percolation strength $S_1$.
 The susceptibility in our cases, shows finite size scaling, with the scaling function

 where $\gamma$ is a critical exponent of the susceptibility and $g(\cdot)$ a universal function.
 The susceptibility $\chi$ is used to determine the critical point $\mu_c$.
-The panels \ref{fig:perco_sd}(a), \ref{fig:perco_sd}(b), and \ref{fig:perco_sd}(c) display the susceptibility $\chi$ against the packet density $\mu$ for the original, the strategy-I, and the strategy-II lattice respectively.
-The critical point $\mu_c$ in these cases is determined from the first minimum after the peak (for the unoccupied sub-lattice networks) as shown in panels \ref{fig:perco_sd}(a), \ref{fig:perco_sd}(b), and \ref{fig:perco_sd}(c).
+The panels \ref{fig:perco_sd}(a), \ref{fig:perco_sd}(b), \ref{fig:perco_sd}(c) and \ref{fig:perco_sd}(d) display the susceptibility $\chi$ against the packet density $\mu$ for the original, the strategy-I, the strategy-II lattices and the $V-$ lattice respectively.
+The critical point $\mu_c$ in these cases is determined from the absolute maximum of the susceptibility $\chi$ \cite{radicchi} as shown in panels \ref{fig:perco_sd}(a), \ref{fig:perco_sd}(b), and \ref{fig:perco_sd}(c).